TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Methods

-\paragraph{Phase Shifting} There are forecasting tasks, whose main objectives concern accurate forecasting of peaks and periodicity in time-series (e.g., heart beat data and stock price data).
-For such tasks, phase shifting invariance is one of the best solutions for (1) modeling periodicity, regardless of translation on temporal axis and (2) having precise statistics with shapes, such as peak and plateau values.
-If a loss function is to be invariant to phase shifting, the function should satisfy:
+\paragraph{Phase Shifting} There are some forecasting tasks whose main objectives concern accurate forecasting of peaks and periodicity in time-series (e.g., heartbeat data and stock price data).
+For such tasks, phase shifting invariance is an optimal solution for (1) modeling periodicity, regardless of the translation on the temporal axis, and (2) having precise statistics with shapes, such as peak and plateau values.
+To be invariant to phase shifting, the loss function should satisfy

-Note Eq.~\ref{eq:phase_shifting} allows a similar shape as target time-series in forecasting, not exactly same shape (e.g., \(\sin(x) \textrm{ and } 2\sin(x + x_0)\) with the same dominant frequency).

-\paragraph{Uniform Amplification} This proposition will be useful in case of sparse data that contains a significant number of zeros.
-By adopting the uniform amplification invariance, models are able to focus non-zero sequences, whereas this proposition allows models to receive less penalty in zero sequences.
-Since it guarantees shape-awareness with a multiplication factor in a timely manner as Fig.~\ref{fig:distortions}, invariance for uniform amplification fits well.
-To have a model trained with the uniform amplification invariance, the loss function should satisfy:
+Note that Eq.~\ref{eq:phase_shifting} allows a similar shape as the target time-series in forecasting, not exactly the same shape (e.g., \(\sin(x)\) and \(2\sin(x + x_0)\) with the same dominant frequency). \paragraph{Uniform Amplification} This proposition can be utilized in the case of sparse data that contains a significant number of zeros.
+By adopting uniform amplification invariance, models are able to focus on non-zero sequences, whereas this proposition allows models to receive less penalty in zero sequences.
+Since it guarantees shape awareness with a multiplication factor in a timely manner, as shown in Fig.~\ref{fig:distortions}, invariance for uniform amplification fits well.
+To have a model trained with uniform amplification invariance, the loss function should satisfy the following proposition:

-\paragraph{Uniform Time Scaling, Dynamic Amplification, and Dynamic Time Scaling} After careful consideration, we conclude that uniform time scaling, dynamic amplification, and dynamic time scaling are incompatible for optimization.
-We describe the reason below.
+\paragraph{Uniform Time Scaling, Dynamic Amplification, and Dynamic Time Scaling} After careful consideration, we conclude that uniform time scaling, dynamic amplification, and dynamic time scaling are incompatible for optimization. the reasons are described below.

-To achieve invariance for the uniform time scaling, the loss function should satisfy:
+To achieve invariance for uniform time scaling, the loss function should satisfy below:

-This proposition will influence negatively original temporal dynamics, considering that it gives the tolerance of mispredicting periodicity (e.g., daily periodic signals) and even cannot catch events (e.g., abrupt changing values) in timely manner.
-In summary, it hinders models from capturing shape and corrupts periodic information.
+This proposition will negatively influence the original temporal dynamics, considering that it creates the tolerance for mispredicting periodicity (e.g., daily periodic signals) and cannot identify events (e.g., abrupt changing values) in a timely manner.
+In summary, it hinders models from capturing shapes and corrupts periodic information.

-For both dynamic amplification and dynamic time scaling, loss functions always are zero for all pairs when we do not set the limit of tolerance.
-For example, if we do not limit tolerance, the proposition for dynamic amplification invariance is as follow:
+For both dynamic amplification and time scaling, the loss functions are zero for all pairs when there is no limit for tolerance.
+Formally, the proposition for dynamic amplification invariance is as follows: